 When you power up the amplifier it takes a couple of seconds to check its circuits.
 This is known as the "soft-start" or "slow-start" sequence.
-The fans first blow at high speed before going into "idle", and the two bottom green LED's illuminate to show that the amplifier is operational.
+The fans then blow at high speed before going into "idle" and the four bottom green LED's illuminate to show the amplifier is operational.